traefik/traefik-helm-chart/EXAMPLES.md

 The same Ingress resource is now served by **both** NGINX and Traefik!
 You can verify which one is responding by checking the response headers or the service endpoints.

 > [!WARNING]
-> **Important note about uninstalling NGINX**: When you uninstall the NGINX Ingress Controller helm chart, it will remove the `nginx` IngressClass.
+> **Important note about NGINX**: When uninstalling the NGINX Ingress Controller helm chart, it removes the `nginx` IngressClass.
 > Traefik needs this IngressClass to detect and serve Ingress resources that use `ingressClassName: nginx`.
-If you uninstall NGINX, you'll need to manually create the IngressClass like this:
+Before uninstalling NGINX, it's recommended to ensure that an IngressClass like this will stay:
 >
 > ```yaml
 > ---